-- the apprentice must have achieved level 2 English and maths and it is recommended that the apprentice is digitally literate where this is important to their role. - the apprentice must have gathered a portfolio of evidence against the required standards.
+- the apprentice must have achieved level 2 English and maths. - the apprentice must have gathered a portfolio of evidence against the required standards.
 While the portfolio of evidence is not assessed and does not form part of the grading process, it is a requirement in order to allow learners to continue with the apprenticeship and advance to the End Point Assessment.
 Once completed, it will need indicating as such on the Gateway Readiness Report. - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
 To ensure this, the apprentice must attend a formal meeting with their employer to complete the gateway readiness report.

-The apprentice and the employer should then engage with Highfield to agree a plan and schedule for each assessment activity to ensure all components can be completed within the 3-month end-assessment window.
+The apprentice and the employer should then engage with Highfield to agree a plan and schedule for each assessment activity to ensure all components can be completed within the 6-month end-assessment window.
 Further information about the gateway process is covered later in this kit.